 4. Be a Pooper Scooper

-Don't be the person who lets your dog poop in the neighbor's yard.
+Don't be that person who lets your dog poop in the neighbor's yard.
 Be prepared with plastic bags and do the right thing...clean up after your running buddy.

 5. Keep it Short and Sweet

-Your dog doesn't need to run a half marathon.
-Too many miles can cause too much stress on his body if he is not trained.
+Your dog probably doesn't need to run a half marathon.
+(Some dogs may be trained for it, but you certainly can't expect it right out of the gate.)
+Too many miles can cause too much stress on his body if he is not properly trained.
 Keep the runs with your dog short and sweet.
 A 30 minute run will give your dog a great workout without taxing his body too much.

 6. Don't Come Unleashed